-A drive's volume structures are the 'map' that keeps track of your files.
+A hard drive's volume structures are the 'map' that keeps track of your files.
 Keeping them healthy is the key to preventing data loss.

 Redundant Array of Independent Disks, or RAID, can help keep your data safe, or speed up access speed, or both.
-If one of the drives in your RAID is having trouble, the result can mean data loss.
+If one of the hard drives in your RAID is having trouble, the result can mean data loss.
 Learning when your RAID is having trouble is critical to keeping data stored there safe.

-The physical location of your data on your disk is known as a block.
+The physical location of your data on your hard drive is known as a block.
 If a block can no longer be written to or read from, it's known as a bad block, and the data there can become corrupt.
 When bad blocks begin to appear, it's a good time to replace your hard drive.
 Find out before critical data is compromised.

 Self-Monitoring, Analysis, and Reporting Technology, or SMART, is built in to most internal hard drives.
-When drives notice that they are beginning to have problems, you can find out by checking their SMART attributes.
-If your drive is failing, SMART check can notify you.
+When hard drives notice that they are beginning to have problems, you can find out by checking their SMART attributes.
+If your hard drive is failing, SMART check can notify you.

-In order to see your pictures or listen to your music, the bytes on your disk that make your media 'work' have to follow the rules for that type of data.
+In order to see your pictures or listen to your music, the bytes on your hard drive that make your media 'work' have to follow the rules for that type of data.
 Checkmate checks these types of files and others to make sure that they will continue to work as expected.

-Power On Self Test
+Power On Self-Test

 Every time your Mac powers on, it takes a quick snapshot of its basic health to determine if it can keep moving through the startup process.
 Checkmate displays the result of this test, which can often serve as early detection for memory (RAM) problems in particular.